...

 • Talk-through

-Aims & Objectives Examples
+Examples Of Aims & Objectives

-AIM: Explore surrendering to slowness.
+Aims: Explore surrendering to slowness.
 Enable students to notice when they’re rushing (e.g. when they’re at work) and to give themselves permission to slow down – by slowing their breathing and movements.

-OBJECTIVES: By the end of the lesson students should/will be able to:
+Objectives: By the end of the lesson students should/will be able to:

-• Perform the floor sequence (see handout)
+• Perform the floor sequence

-• Perform kaya kriya breath
+• Perform Kaya Kriya breath

 • Perform mudras (preparing for sectional mudras and chants)